Design of Distributed Reconfigurable Robotics Systems with ReconROS: Evaluation

-Table~\ref{table:Experiments:resource_usage} displays resource usage and FPGA utilization for the four applications, and Table~\ref{table:Experiments:runtime_comparison} the runtimes for the Zynq-bound ROS2 nodes, which are either mapped to the ARM core ($t_{node-SW}$) or to reconfigurable logic ($t_{node-HW}$), the resulting raw speedup $S_{node}$, as well as the runtimes for the overall application measured as roundtrip time $t_{round}=t_{end}-t_{start}$ at the PC and the resulting speedup $S_{round}$.
-The inverse kinematics application achieves a raw ROS2 node speedup of $6.32 \times$, the sobel filter and MNIST classifier also achieve raw speedups, but the number sorting application does not benefit from hardware mapping.
+Table~\ref{table:Experiments:resource_usage} displays resource usage and FPGA utilization for the four applications, and Table~\ref{table:Experiments:runtime_comparison} the raw runtimes for the Zynq-bound ROS 2 nodes, which are either mapped to the ARM core ($t_{raw-SW}$) or to reconfigurable logic ($t_{raw-HW}$), the resulting raw speedup $S_{raw}$, as well as the runtimes for the overall applications measured in the ping-pong fashion shown in Figure~\ref{fig:reconros_experiments_roundtrip}.

+The inverse kinematics application achieves a raw ROS 2 node speedup of $6.32 \times$, the sobel filter and MNIST classifier also achieve raw speedups, but the number sorting application does not benefit from hardware mapping.
 It has to be noted that the goal of these experiments has been to evaluate the overheads involved for {\sc ReconROS} applications rather than achieving high speedups through hardware acceleration.
-There is obviously a certain potential to improve the raw speedups for the hardware-mapped ROS2 nodes, in particular for the number sorting application where more parallelism can be exploited.
-Depending on the relation between communication and computation times, the speedups for the overall ROS2 applications are sometimes considerably lower than the raw speedups, i.e., for inverse kinematics, sometimes slightly lower, i.e., for the sobel filter and the MNIST classifier, and in the case of number sorting even slightly higher.
+There is obviously potential to improve the raw speedups for the hardware-mapped ROS 2 nodes, in particular for the number sorting application where more parallelism can be exploited.
+Depending on the relation between communication and computation times, the speedups for the overall ROS 2 applications are sometimes considerably lower than the raw speedups, i.e., for inverse kinematics, sometimes slightly lower, i.e., for the sobel filter and the MNIST classifier, and in the case of number sorting even slightly higher.

+To summarize the set of experiments detailed in this section: We have shown that while there is an overhead for mapping a ROS 2 node to hardware, the impact on an overall ROS 2 application depends on many factors such as i) the raw speedup of the ROS 2 hardware node, ii) the message size, iii) the overall application's topology and involved communication patterns and times, and iv) the ratio between node computation times and communication times.
+The memory access performance for ROS 2 hardware nodes is lower than for their software counterparts, an aspect that will be addressed as part of future work.
+Additional speedups can be realized through the parallel execution of hardware and software threads.

+Finally, all hardware and software versions of the {\sc ReconROS} applications are semantically identical.
+Creating the different versions simply requires a change in the {\sc ReconROS} configuration file before running the functions of the {\sc ReconROS} development kit.
+This flexibility in generating variants of ROS 2 hardware-accelerated applications is the main feature of {\sc ReconROS}.